 Lose control once in a while

-Discipline is obviously beneficial for habit formation, but overly black-and-white thinking might not be.
+Discipline is obviously beneficial to habit formation, but overly black-and-white thinking might not be.
 That’s why all-or-nothing crash diets tend to fail.
 To develop habits that stay with you for the long haul, go ahead and let yourself cheat every now and then.

 A psychological theory called ego depletion says that self-control is a limited resource.
 Your ability to self-regulate behavior weakens with overuse, just like a muscle.
 If you resist the same urge repeatedly, your craving will grow as your willpower muscle tires out.
 And you’ll end up giving in later on, in a much bigger way than you would have 10 self-denials ago.
 While ego depletion has received some pushback in recent years, it’s the foundation of a lot of research on willpower.